• Skip to primary navigation

 Using Resistance Bands for Squats

-This can be great for lifters and athletes that struggle creating power out of the hole in the squat or need help with accelerating more proficient when standing up with weight.
+This can be great for lifters and athletes who struggle to create power out of the hole in the squat or need help with accelerating more proficiently when standing up with weight.

 By utilizing the band’s variable resistance, you can in theory, create more kinetic energy output by shifting the band’s resistance through the overloaded eccentric into an accelerated concentric.